nllaura1/CSF_Assignment03_NichL/README.txt

 From this testing I can conclude that no-write-allocate results in less efficient cache performance as it consistently produces a higher miss rate.

 The next step was testing wether or not write-through or write-back would create better results when paired with write-allocate.
+After running all of the test files on a cache configuration with write-allocate and alternating write-back and write-through, I quickly found that write-back consistently produces fewer total cylces than write-through.
+The miss and hit rates are mostly unaffected by these changes.
+Write-through produces up to 3x more total cycles than write-back on average.
+This results in less efficient cache performance.
+Write back can be identified as the more efficeint solution.

+The last steps were to determine the optimal number of sets, blocks, and number of bytes.
+First, I ran the different test files while altering the number of sets.
+I started at the lowest number, 1 and progresssively increased the number of sets up to 8192.
+I found that as the number of sets goes, up the hit rate increases and the miss rate decreases.
+Total cylces also decreases as set number increases.
+This shows that higher set number is optimal.
+The optimal number of sets should be maximized.
+As the number of blocks increases, the total number of cycle decreases significantly as well as the miss rate.
+Hit rate is unaffected for the most part.
+I tested values all the way from 1 to 8192.
+This value should be maximized.
+However, as the number of bytes in each block increases, total cylces and miss rate increases.
+This value should be minimized.

+Overall, from this testing the best configuration is as follows: number of sets: 256 - 8192 number of blocks: 256 - 8192 number of bytes in block: 4 - 16 write-allocate write-back lru

+This configuration produces the lowest miss rate and total cylces and maximizes hit rate.